Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

     const shoppingCart = ['Milk', 'Coffee', 'Tea', 'Honey']
     ```

-   - add 'Meat' in the beginning of your shopping cart if if it has not be already added
+   - add 'Meat' in the beginning of your shopping cart if it has not been already added
-   - add sugar at the end of you shopping cart if it has not been already added
+   - add Sugar at the end of you shopping cart if it has not been already added
-   - Remove 'Honey' if you are allergic to honey
+   - remove 'Honey' if you are allergic to honey
-   - modify tea to 'Green Tea'
+   - modify Tea to 'Green Tea'
 1. In countries array check if 'Ethiopia' exists in the array if it exists print 'ETHIOPIA'.
 If it does not exist add to the countries list.
 1. In the webTechs array check if Sass exists in the array  and if it exists print 'Sass is a CSS preprocess'.
 If it does not exist add Sass to the array and print the array.
 1. Concatenate the following two variables and store it in a fullStack variable.